So you’re thinking of writing a business book?

 From there I’ve also continued my author journey and co-authored two books with my good friend, Paul Knight, Lifestyle and Fitness Expert of www.paulknightcoaching.com, The Write Way to Be Happy Journal and its companion book, 91 Affirmations: Lucky Dip Your Way to a Happier, Healthier You.

-It was obvious… I’d been bitten by the author bug.
+It soon became clear, I’d been bitten by the author bug.

 And this is something I’d love you to experience too.